drupal/cms-launcher/README.md

 It is **not intended for contributing to or developing Drupal CMS itself**.
 If your goal is to contribute code to Drupal CMS upstream, visit the [Drupal CMS project on Drupal.org](https://www.drupal.org/project/drupal_cms).

+This launcher does not manage or update the Drupal CMS codebase after initial setup.
+Updating the launcher will not update Drupal core, modules, or themes.

+Drupal CMS itself includes the [Automatic Updates](https://www.drupal.org/project/automatic_updates) module, which provides a built-in way to keep Drupal core, modules, and themes up to date.

 ## How it works

 We use [static-php-cli](https://static-php.dev/) to compile a copy of PHP that includes everything needed to run Drupal CMS.
 We bundle that with the [Composer](https://getcomposer.org/) dependency manager, and use those two tools to install and serve Drupal CMS.
 The app itself is a very simple wrapper around PHP and Composer, written in TypeScript using the [Electron](https://www.electronjs.org/) framework.